ClickHouse/ClickHouse/docs/en/query_language/agg_functions/reference.md

 Calculates the amount `Σ((x - x̅)^2) / (n - 1)`, where `n` is the sample size and `x̅`is the average value of `x`.

-It represents an unbiased estimate of the variance of a random variable, if the values passed to the function are a sample of this random amount.
+It represents an unbiased estimate of the variance of a random variable, if passed values form it's sample.

 Returns `Float64`.
 When `n <= 1`, returns `+∞`.